ivan-makarenkov/documentation/api/authentication/oauth-password-refresh.rst

 4. Receive response from the authorization server with a JSON object containing the following properties:

    * `token_type` with the value ``Bearer``
    * `expires_in` = 3600 seconds.
 Once the token is generated, it is valid for an hour and can be used multiple times within this time limit to request the necessary data.
-Expiration time can by configured in :ref:`config/config.yml <bundle-docs-platform-oauth2-server-bundle--configuration>` of your application
+Expiration time can by configured in :ref:`config/config.yml <dev-guide>` of your application
    * `access_token` - a new access token
    * `refresh_token` - a new refresh token used to request a new token when the `access_token` expires